bbauska/Coursera-Bootstrap/readme.md

 go onto an exercise where we will look at how we can include images in the webpage or the website that we have been working on.

-We\'ll make some changes to the index.html page by including some images and content using the media object.
+We&apos;ll make some changes to the index.html page by including some images and content using the media object.

 <h4>Exercise (Video): Images and Media</h4>

 Time to move onto the next exercise.

-In this exercise, we\'re going to deal with images, how do we include images in our web pages, and how we can make use of the media object in our web page.
+In this exercise, we&apos;re going to deal with images, how do we include images in our web pages, and how we can make use of the media object in our web page.